 The African continent includes 54 countries, only some of which are large enough to warrant a multinational corporation’s attention.
 Why not push for customs agencies that use common technology and ultimately a single customs authority for the entire region?
 Or why not think even bigger and open talks over a continent-wide free-trade agreement, like Europe’s early common market?

 One problem is that U.S. exporters depend on an array of government agencies for financing.
 There should be a single investment-finance agency under a unified trade policy.
-The White House should also ask Congress to give the agency multiyear authorizations, so it can better predict its own funding, and the power to make equity investments, something now denied to the Overseas Private Investment Corp.

 None of this means much unless African nations get a handle on corruption, which stifles competition and impedes fair bidding.
 U.S. executives point to high levels of corruption as the single biggest reason they steer clear of Africa.
 Obama could play a role by insisting that African countries, in exchange for U.S. assistance, adopt the Extractive Industries Transparency Initiative, which requires governments to make regular audited disclosures of their oil, gas and mining revenue.
 Such disclosures make it harder, though not impossible, for corrupt officials to pocket illegal payments.